 On the other hand, 44.86% of the surveyed said they would like to buy nearly all the presents from offline stores, and 49.25% plan to buy their Christmas presents from both online and offline stores.

 How much to spend on Christmas gifts per person?

-How much does the average person spend for Christmas?
+What does the average person spend on Christmas?